A MUSEUM IS A MYSTERIOUS PLACE FOR A BUDDING DETECTIVE TO INVESTIGATE THE PAST!

 Bus parking is available on site.

-Behavior management remains the responsibility of teachers and carers.
-Ensure accompanying adults actively supervise the students.
+Behaviour management remains the responsibility of teachers and carers.
+Ensure accompanying adults are aware they should actively supervise the students.

 9.30 - 9.50 am

 11.20 - 11.40 am